 or grill outside.

 A typical house has many places where air can move between living spaces and the attic, and between the basement and outdoors.
-The result is colder rooms and higher heating bills.
+The result is high cooling costs and humid, hot rooms.
 The solution is to seal gaps and then put in sufficient, well-installed insulation.

 Use your bath fan.